wuzeyong/batch/README.md

 # batch
-Batch for dealing with huge data
+Batch based on spring for dealing with huge data